Small Business Assistance Frequently Asked Questions

 GSA also has a regional Office of Small Business Utilization in all of its eleven national regions.
 Each office can assist you with marketing strategies to help you obtain federal government contracts through your Schedule.
 The ROSBUs should be your first point of contact within each agency.
 Also, USA.gov is a good place to look for federal agencies that you’re interested in marketing to.
 You can find a complete listing of GSA’s Regional Office of Small Business Utilization at the Office of Small Business Utilization website.

-If your business falls outside of the scope of the GSA Schedules Program, ex: General Construction, Repair and Alteration of federal government space, Architect & Engineering services, etc, you should also contact the Regional Office of Small Business Utilization for more information about these types of contracting opportunities.
+government space, Architect & Engineering services, etc, you should also contact the Regional Office of Small Business Utilization for more information about these types of contracting opportunities.